• Skip to primary navigation

 How do I store leftovers?

-If you have leftovers of this dish, you can store them in the fridge in an airtight container for up to 3 days.
+If you have leftovers of this dish, I find they keep well in the fridge in an airtight container for up to 3 days.
 When you’re ready to reheat, you can do so in the microwave or in the oven at 350 degrees Fahrenheit for 10-20 minutes, depending on the size of your leftovers.

 Serving Suggestions